 If you want to live in a neighbourhood that feels like a little community, with low-maintenance housing, picturesque surrounds and convenient local amenities, Casey in Canberra’s north could be the suburb for you.

 Casey is a small enclave tucked away in Gungahlin, popular with families and people aged under 35.
 With a median house price of $630,000 (compared to the ACT’s $680,000), houses are affordable and generally well-designed for growing broods.

 And while Casey might be one of Canberra’s most northern suburbs, it’s still less than a ten-minute drive to Gungahlin, around 15 minutes to Belconnen and just over 20 minutes to the city.

 Thinking about visiting or moving to Casey?
 Here’s what you need to know.

-Casey is an eight minute drive from Marketplace Gungahlin, which offers an extensive range of shops, eateries and local services.
+Still not satisfied?
+Casey is a short drive from The Marketplace Gungahlin, which has an even more extensive range of shops, eateries and local services.

 Places of interest and things to do

 - Get together with mates at Casey Jones.
-This local pub likes to do things differently, offering the best dining experience with a friendly smile.
+This local pub likes to do things differently, offering a pleasant dining experience with a friendly smile.
 It’s spacious, welcoming and a great place to unwind over a drink and a meal with friends.

 - Take your four-legged friends to Springbank Rise Dog Park.
 Casey’s local dog park offers stunning grassland views, as well as two large enclosures for small and large dogs with plenty of shade for the summer months.